opencadc-metadata-curation/collection2caom2/README.md

     - State - bookmarking pipeline execution
     - Work - generic interface for chunking the next items to be processed by a pipeline
     - Features - very basic feature flag implementation - False/True only
+    - TaskType - enumeration of the allowable task types.
+This is the verbiage that a user will see in their config file.
 - &lt;collection&gt;2caom2 - contains collection-specific code, including:
   - extension of the fits2caom2 module for TDM -&gt; CAOM mapping code
   - file -&gt; CAOM cardinality code